 * In the 1950s, the US Navy began work on a new carrier-based attack aircraft, which emerged in the 1960s as the formidable Grumman "A-6 Intruder".
 The Intruder was a prominent participant in the Vietnam War and following US conflicts to the end of the century, operating in both attack and electronic countermeasure (ECM) roles.
-An optimized ECM derivative, the "EA-6B Prowler", was also an important asset in the post-Vietnam timeframe and remains in service.
+An optimized ECM derivative, the "EA-6B Prowler", was also an important asset in the post-Vietnam timeframe.
 This document provides a history and description of the Intruder and Prowler.

 As development proceeded, the Navy expressed interest in an electronic countermeasures (ECM) variant of the A2F-1, which Grumman agreeably drew up as the "A2F-1Q", with development proceeding on the A2F-1 with an eye to making sure that it accommodated the ECM configuration down the road.
 The company also came up with a variant of the A2F-1, the "Model 128B", for the Air Force that provided both reconnaissance and strike capability, but unlike the ECM development the Air Force concept never happened.